What is a HomeBuyer Report? (Level 2 Survey)

 - Main walls

-A homebuyers survey will take 2-4 hours to complete and 3-5 working days for the report to be returned to you, normally by email.
-Although in some cases you may receive it via the post if you request this but you may be charged extra.
-In contrast, a building survey could take as long as 8 hours if the house is in poor condition.
+A HomeBuyers Report will take 2-4 hours to complete and 3-5 working days for the report to be returned to you, normally by email.

 1. Booking a property survey

-Buyers book their homebuyers survey once they have had an offer accepted.
-For this reason, you should start getting quotes as soon as possible to avoid any delay in the chain.
+Buyers book their survey once they have had their offer accepted.
+You should start getting quotes as soon as possible to avoid any delay in the chain.
 If there's somebody currently living in the property, you'll need to agree with them ahead of time when the survey will take place.

 Your estate agent will usually suggest that you make the offer on the condition that a survey does not produce any significant or costly findings.
 Once the survey is complete, there's nothing to stop you from going back to the seller and attempting to negotiate the house price based on the findings.

-A homebuyer survey will take between 2-4 hours to complete.
+A HomeBuyer Report will take between 2-4 hours to complete.
 This varies depending on the size of the property as well as the accessibility the surveyor has to various parts of the house.
 Other surveys might take less or more time, depending on the size of the house.

 If possible, it's good to ask the surveyor what access they will need ahead of time and make sure this is available for their visit.
 Not only will this ensure that the survey is completed quickly, but will also ensure that no crucial areas are neglected in the report.